 The guides at Turneffe Flats have a reputation as being some of the best in the business.
 If you have fished often throughout Belize, you will recognize such names as Cabral and Westby – both big names in the Belizean guiding community.
 They are real deal generational guides – many of which have fished Turneffe for over twenty years.

-RENTAL GEAR AVAILABLE
+RENTAL EQUIPMENT AVAILABLE

 The lodge is equipped with quality rental gear including Sage Rods (8, 10, 11 weights), Abel and Hatch Reels (left and right hand retrieve), as well as Patagonia and Simms flats boots for those who don’t want to bring their own gear.
-The lodge also has a nice fly and gift shop that inventories flies, terminal tackle, sunscreen and some souvenirs.
+The lodge also has a nice fly and gift shop that carries flies, terminal tackle, sunscreen and some souvenirs.

-The lodging at Turneffe Flats Lodge is as nice and comfortable as you will find in any organized fishing lodge, and consistent updates have heightened comfort and freshened up each of the lodge’s cabanas and villas.
+The lodging at Turneffe Flats Lodge is as nice and comfortable as you will find in any dedicated fishing lodge, and consistent updates have heightened comfort and freshened up each of the lodge’s cabanas and villas.
 Guestrooms accommodating 16 anglers per week are about 450 sq. feet and have ample room for guests to unpack and feel at home.
 All rooms are centrally air-conditioned and each room includes a large, private bath.
 Furnishings include a queen-sized bed and an extra long single bed.

 Each of the lodge’s eight double occupancy cabanas has its own verandah overlooking the turquoise water of the western Caribbean.
 Two villas (Reef Villa and Garden Villa) offer a little more square footage, a common area with kitchenette, satellite TV and three bedrooms.
 The Garden Villa also has a small exercise facility on the bottom floor as well as a meeting area that works well for business or family oriented gatherings.

 The main lodge is a fully air-conditioned facility where guests take meals and relax at the bar.
-The bar is well stocked with most liquor, red and white wine, and the local Belikin beer.
+The bar is well stocked with liquor, red and white wine, and of course Belikin, the local beer.
 Three meals are served daily and consist of traditional Belizean fare of seafood and fresh local produce.
 There is a beautiful swimming pool and two large upper and lower decks attached to the lodge that are great spots to enjoy the gorgeous view and a cocktail.
 A gift / fly shop is adjacent to the main dining room and sells souvenirs, some flies and terminal tackle, sunscreen, and a few other necessities you may have forgotten.